hth313/OS4/doc/functions.rst

 ROM.
 Later the Extended Functions module provided means of reading such arguments from the alpha register.

-The OS4 module provides a way for XROM to prompt for arguments and represent them as program steps.
+The OS4 module provides a way for XROM functions to prompt for arguments and represent them as program steps.
 It is not possible to fully merge such program steps, but OS4 allows you to get partly there.
 In program memory the XROM is followed by an alpha literal that